Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Table Of Contents_
+Table of Contents_

 Not everyone wants a vlogging camera stacked with 4K (or even 1080p), not to mention your budget might not allow it, but still want to vlog with decent quality.
-The Canon PowerShot ELPH 190 IS offers that niche with a 20 megapixel image sensor and, more importantly, 720p video capturing capabilities.
+The Canon PowerShot ELPH 190 IS offers that niche with a 20-megapixel image sensor and, more importantly, 720p video capturing capabilities.
 It might be the best vlogging camera on a budget.

 The Canon PowerShot ELPH 190 IS, in its compact nature and size, can give you the power of 20 megapixels and 720p video—but fits right in your pocket.

-Related: If you also searching for other pocket friendly options, check the Canon EOS Rebel T5 review
+Related: If you also searching for other pocket-friendly options, check the Canon EOS Rebel T5 review

-For such a cheap camera, we were rather surprised by the ELPH 190’s 20 megapixel camera.
+For such a cheap camera, we were rather surprised by the ELPH 190’s 20-megapixel camera.
 Then again, this is Canon we’re talking about.
-Its image quality is captured by combining its 20 megapixel CCD sensor and DIGIC 4+ image processor.
+Its image quality is captured by combining its 20-megapixel CCD sensor and DIGIC 4+ image processor.
 What impressed the most, however, was its optical image stabilization.
-This kept pictures clear and focused—especially with its wide angle 24-240 mm F3.
+This kept pictures clear and focused—especially with its wide-angle 24-240 mm F3.
 0-6.9 10× zoom lens.

 The Canon PowerShot ELPH 190 IS’s major flaw is a fixed LCD viewfinder.
-For someone vlogging, you’d like to see your face and how it looks to a viewer, unless you’re really good at eyeballing it (or use software).
+For someone vlogging, you’d like to see your face and how it looks to a viewer, unless you’re really good at eyeballing it (or use the software).

 Related: Take a look at our Canon Powershot N review

 For dedicated vloggers, who can afford it (it’s still affordable), consider the Panasonic Lumix LX10.
-It’s captures 4K video, though it’s equal in megapixels (20.1MP), and a viewfinder that moves, or the aptly named Canon PowerShot G7 X Mark II Vlogging Camera.
+It captures 4K video, though it’s equal in megapixels (20.1MP), and a viewfinder that moves, or the aptly named Canon PowerShot G7 X Mark II Vlogging Camera.

 When you’re on a tight budget, the ELPH 190’s 720p video quality is easy to look past; plenty of YouTubers still upload regularly in 720p (it’s easier on your internet anyways).
 What isn’t is its fixed viewfinder—but that can be handled through software via PC.
-And when you aren’t vlogging, you can take some great photos with its 20 megapixel image sensor.
+And when you aren’t vlogging, you can take some great photos with its 20-megapixel image sensor.